The 2026 Oregon "Stack"

 Oregon employers can achieve a "Double Win" by combining the expanded federal Section 45F credit with state-level business incentives.

-Claim a tax credit for 40% (Large Business) or 50% (Small Business) of qualified child care expenses, up to $600,000 annually.
+Claim a tax credit for 40-50% of qualified child care expenses, up to $600,000 annually.
+Most Oregon employers qualify as small businesses (under ~$31M gross receipts) for the 50% rate.

 Oregon provides a direct tax credit of 50% of costs for establishing or operating child care facilities, up to $100,000.

-⚠️ CRITICAL: DELC Certification Required BEFORE Filing!
+β οΈ CRITICAL: DELC Certification Required BEFORE Filing!

 You cannot just file your tax return.
 You must get a Certification Letter from the Department of Early Learning and Care (DELC) before or during the tax year.
 If you spend the money first and ask for certification later, you might get denied if program funds are exhausted!
+DELC typically opens the application window in the fallβfor 2026, apply immediately if you haven't already!

-💡 The "Community Care" Strategy
+π‘ The "Community Care" Strategy

 The credit is much easier to get if your facility is open to the community, not just employees.
 Reserve 20% of spots for low-income families and your DELC certification application is much more likely to be approved!